dentarg/auth0-blog/_posts/2017-03-22-add-sso-for-disqus-on-your-wordpress-site-with-auth0.markdown

 NOTE: Ensure that “Anyone can register” is set to true in General->Settings.

 ## Give it a try!
-Once you log in to WordPress, you should now see that you are logged into Disqus as well when you go to enter a comment:
+Once you log into WordPress, you should now see that you are logged into Disqus as well when you go to enter a comment:

 ![SSO is Working](https://cdn.auth0.com/blog/auth0-disqus-wordpress-sso/sso-works.png)